basho/basho_docs/content/riak/kv/2.1.3/configuring/reference.md

 ```

 Further instructions on setting parameters in `advanced.config` can be
-found in the [[advanced configuration|Configuration
+found in the [advanced configuration](#Advanced-Configuration) section below.
-Files#Advanced-Configuration]] section below.

 Using these settings properly demands a firm understanding of the basic
 architecture of Riak's implementation of strong consistency.
 We highly
-recommend reading our documentation on the [[implementation
+recommend reading our documentation on the [implementation details][cluster ops strong consistency] behind
-details|Managing Strong Consistency#Implementation-Details]] behind
 strong consistency before changing the defaults on these parameters.

 <table class="riak-conf">